Student Code of Conduct

 - Notice to Accused Student

 Upon receipt of the written complaint, the ADOS or his/her designee will prepare a charge letter that informs the accused student of each violation of the Code being charged.
 The charge letter shall be delivered to the accused student and shall set forth the accused student’s right to choose an advisor, as provided in Article VI.C, and the responsibility for identifying witnesses in a timely manner and ensuring their attendance at any hearing.
 The student shall also be informed of the right to view all material that will be presented by the complainant at the hearing.
 This includes, but is not limited to, incident reports and witness statements, which generally will be redacted to remove student names and other identifying information to comply with the Family Educational Rights and Privacy Act ("FERPA").
-The accused student shall arrange to view the materials in the office of public safety, which shall obtain materials from the complainant when the office is not serving in the capacity of complainant at the hearing.
-In certain cases, the director of public safety or designee, in consultation with legal counsel, may further redact or withhold witness statements and other documents, or portions thereof.
+The accused student shall arrange to view the materials in the office of campus safety, which shall obtain materials from the complainant when the office is not serving in the capacity of complainant at the hearing.
+In certain cases, the director of campus safety or designee, in consultation with legal counsel, may further redact or withhold witness statements and other documents, or portions thereof.
 These circumstances include, but are not limited to, situations in which disclosing the information could cause harm to a witness or other individual, or could compromise an ongoing college investigation.
 Upon receipt of a charge letter, accused students with questions or concerns about the hearing process should immediately contact the ADOS to schedule an informational meeting.

 - Hearing Date